DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 ## Documentation and Version Control

-Throughout the duration of the project Git[@git] has been used to track code progression and documentation.
+Throughout the development of Kay, Git[@git] has been used to track code progression and documentation.
 Git, along with Github[@github] allows for local and remote versions of the project to exist.
 While working on a specific feature Git is used to locally store and document code changes.
 Once a more realised version of the feature is completed, the changes are then pushed to the remote repository on Github.
-The repository that contains the project code is public and facilitates subscribers to track any changes to the code base, refinement of features, bug fixes and extra documentation; it marks all progress made throughout the year, and is a mapping of process and anaylsis in real-time.
+The repository that contains Kays source code is public and facilitates subscribers to track any changes to the code base, refinement of features, bug fixes and extra documentation; it marks all progress made throughout the year, and is a mapping of process and anaylsis in real-time.

-The chosen documentation format for project is Markdown, a plain text markup language that can be converted into a multiple of different formats.
+The chosen documentation format for Kay is Markdown, a plain text markup language that can be converted into a multiple of different formats.
 Github supports Markdown and so no conversion is necessary to view documents via a browser.
 The simplicity of Markdown has made it easy to write and commit documents to Github for version control; it also allows for the conversion of documents into another file format using Pandoc[@pandoc].
 Written in Haskell, Pandoc is an open-source document converter that is well maintained and has a large community.

-The project was executed on three stages.
+Kay was constructed on three stages.
 The first stage being the object detection prototype, the second was the audio retrieval, then the final stage combined the object detection and audio retrieving prototypes.
 After the prototypes were successfully combined into a Flask application, the final audio triggering was completed.
 The first stage has been documented [here](https://github.com/DeirdreHegarty/Msc_Project/blob/master/code/app/docs/image_labelling_w1_to_w5.md) and in Appendix A. The remaining stages have been documented [here](https://github.com/DeirdreHegarty/Msc_Project/blob/master/research/Project_Breakdown.md) and in Appendix B.

 \pagebreak